drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

         </tr>
         <tr>
           <td>Apache</td>
-          <td>open-source web server software that used to host and serve the web pages and PHP scripts that make up the system's user interface and backend functionality</td>
+          <td>Open-source web server software that used to host and serve the web pages and PHP scripts that make up the system's user interface and backend functionality</td>
         </tr>
         <tr>
           <td rowspan="2">Overall of the System Development</td>